 Rates Powered Sites $10 per day Un-powered Sites $5 per day

-Terms & Conditions Maximum length of stay is 1 week Please note that all vehicles must be self contained (shower & toilet) Please maintain a distance of at least 3 meters between vehicles Please do not dump any grey or black water on the showgrounds - There is a dump point located near the Railway Station Please keep your pet on a leash at all times Please clean up after your pet Please keep receipts visible at all times (on the dashboard of your vehicle) Please leave the site in the same condition in which you found it - “leave no Trace”
+Terms & Conditions Maximum length of stay is 1 week Please note that all vehicles must be self contained (shower & toilet) Please maintain a distance of at least 3 meters between vehicles Please do not dump any grey or black water on the showgrounds - There is a The dump point and water facility is located on Railway Terrace, Murray Bridge.
+Please keep your pet on a leash at all times Please clean up after your pet Please keep receipts visible at all times (on the dashboard of your vehicle) Please leave the site in the same condition in which you found it - “leave no Trace”.

 Wayne and Kylie and Troy & Mishelle welcome you to the Murray Bridge Tourist Park.

 We have cabin accommodation to suit your budget or drive through powered sites.
 Either way, let us make your stay enjoyable and relaxing

 During your stay at the Park, take advantage of the entertainment area for our guests where you sit and sear your steaks on the barbies, relax on the lawn or in the shady patio.
 We have a camp fire so you can keep cosy and warm during the Winter months.
 Cook a damper while savouring a fabulous regional beverage, toast your marshmelow with your hot chocolate or just enjoy the mesmorising crackle of the fire.

 During those hot summer afternoons, take a cool dip in the pool or just relax under the sails on the lawn with a book and a long cold drink.Visit website

 The campsite is situated by the Narrung Ferry, and features beautiful views of Point Malcolm Lighthouse.
 It offers vehicles up to 72 hours parking, with access to bins, toilets, water and covered seating.
 Pets are permitted on leads and potable water is available in Narrung.